Do I have to attend full time?

 What’s the first step in applying to Trinity’s IDP?

-All IDP applicants begin with a preliminary conversation with our assistant director.
-Please call Roberta Rogers at 860.297.2150 or e-mail email@example.com
+All IDP applicants should begin by completing the form available by clicking the "Contact Us" button at the top of this page.
+Please call Roberta Rogers at 860.297.2150 or e-mail firstname.lastname@example.org